 Adequate housing is a human right that is fundamental to every person’s survival, development, and well-being.
 In the United States, however, housing rights are not guaranteed by law.
 There are mandates providing protection from housing discrimination, while the term ‘right to shelter’ varies by state.

 This legal framework is only the first step towards recognizing housing as a human right.
-As one of the fulfilling their mission through donors and volunteers, the Neighborhood Housing Services (NHS) of New Haven devotes its efforts to developing affordable housing and increasing homeownership, as well as working to improve the perceptions of the communities in which they are working by helping residents take charge of their neighborhoods.
+As one of the locally based nonprofit organizations fulfilling their mission through donors and volunteers, the Neighborhood Housing Services (NHS) of New Haven devotes its efforts to developing affordable housing and increasing homeownership, as well as working to improve the perceptions of the communities in which they are working by helping residents take charge of their neighborhoods.
 Through a range of initiatives and services, NHS provides homebuyer education and financial coaching; makes homes safe, beautiful, and energy-efficient; and helps residents take charge of their neighborhoods.

 Advocating for safe, secure, and sustainable housing